 I Have Not Found This to Be True

 - Repetition in the search term fields is not necessary.
-We are still testing this, but evidence is good that — regardless of what Amazon says in the image above — including the entire phrase in the search terms does help with rankings.
+We are still testing this, but including keywords from the title and bullets in the search terms may help.
 What’s more, if you search for the phrase “stainless steel garlic press” and “garlic press stainless steel” you do not get the same results.
 That means Amazon does not see the two phrases as the same.

 Things to Remember